-The drone, with the UWB tag and the VLP receiver chain, is placed on top [see Fig. 2(a)] of the height-adjustable cart, visible at the right-hand side of Fig. 1(b).
-Furthermore, as seen in Fig. 2(a), to counter a significant height difference between both receivers, the PD is placed on a K'nex tower.
+The drone, with the UWB tag and the VLP receiver chain, is placed on top (see Fig. 2 (a)) of the height-adjustable cart, visible at the right-hand side of Fig. 1 (b).
+Furthermore, as seen in Fig. 2 (a), to counter a significant height difference between both receivers, the PD is placed on a K'nex tower.

-The UWB and VLP estimates are collected during repeated slow-paced strolling with the cart along both the winding route (R) and the zigzag (Z) trajectory visualized in Fig. 3(a)/(b).
-These trajectories are designated with a tape on the floor for reproducibility.
-Attaching a string with about a 1.5 m length to the cart allows minimizing the influence of the human body when maneuvering.
-The positioning accuracy is evaluated at approximately 0.5 and 1.15-m receiver height, i.e., 0.52/1.17 m for VLP and 0.55/1.17 m for UWB, both in LOS-dominated conditions and in environments where NLOS is purposely introduced through the addition of metallic closets.
-To study the impact of reflections and obstructions, the four configurations of Fig. 3 are considered.
-They are as follows.
+The UWB and VLP estimates are collected during repeated slow-paced strolling with the cart along both the winding route (R) and the zigzag (Z) trajectory visualised in Fig. 3 (a)/(b).
+These trajectories are designated with tape on the floor for reproducibility.
+Attaching a string with about a 1.5 m length to the cart allows minimizing the influence of the human body when manoeuvring.
+The positioning accuracy is evaluated at approximately 0.5 m and 1.15 m receiver height, i.e. 0.52 m/1.17 m for VLP and 0.55 m/1.17 m for UWB, both in LOS dominated conditions and in environments where NLOS is purposely introduced through the addition of metallic closets.
+To study the impact of reflections and obstructions, the 4 configurations of Fig. 3 are considered:

-- Three closets in series outside of the positioning zone and close to two anchors. - 2) Two linked closets at the side of the zone. - 3) An extension of 2) with a third closet to form a wide corridor. - 4) A closer hallway with the third closet moved closer to the 2 linked closets.
+- Three closets in series outside of the positioning zone and close to two anchors. - (ii) Two linked closets at the side of the zone. - (iii) An extension of (ii) with a third closet to form a wide corridor. - (iv) A closer hallway with the third closet moved closer to the 2 linked closets.

-Adhering to good practices [9], the employed accuracy metrics are the 50th/75th/90th/95th percentile p50/p75/p90/p95 of the 2-D Euclidean distance between the estimated and the closest-in-time ground-truth locations.
-As there is no exact synchronization, per location estimate, the two closest-intime ground-truth locations are interpolated based on the timestamps involved.
-In characterizing the NLOS influence, spatially confined versions of the positioning metrics will be reported that only account for the one meter neighborhood of the obstacles.
-To evaluate the similarity between the actual and estimated trajectory, the Euclidean distance on the dynamic time-warped trajectories (denoted by DTW) and the related discrete Fréchet distance (FD) are utilized.
-In addition, with 21 static measurements taken along the route trajectory at the locations indicated in Fig. 3(a), the proportion of the positioning error that can be attributed to noise, i.e., the precision, rather than to bias errors, i.e., the accuracy, is studied as well.
-In line with [8], it is specified that in the testbed (Fig. 1), a Wi-Fi network is active, that no ambient light is present, and that the left and right wall are made up from brick and wood, respectively.
+Adhering to good practices [9], the employed accuracy metrics are the $50^{\text{th}}/75^{\text{th}}/90^{\text{th}}/95^{\text{th}}$ percentile $p{50}/p{75}/p{90}/p{95}$ of the 2D Euclidean distance between the estimated and the closest-in-time ground truth locations.
+As there is no exact synchronisation, per location estimate, the two closest-in-time ground truth locations are interpolated based on the timestamps involved.
+In characterising the NLOS influence, spatially-confined versions of the positioning metrics will be reported that only account for the 1 m neighbourhood of the obstacles.
+To evaluate the similarity between the actual and estimated trajectory, the Euclidean distance on the dynamic time-warped trajectories (denoted by DTW) and the related discrete Fréchet distance (FD) are utilised.
+In addition, with 21 static measurements taken along the route trajectory at the locations indicated in Fig. 3 (a), the proportion of the positioning error that can be attributed to noise, i.e. the precision, rather than to bias errors, i.e. the accuracy, is studied as well.
+In line with [8], it is specified that in the testbed (Fig. 1) a Wi-Fi network is active, that no ambient light is present, and that the left and right wall are made up from brick and wood, respectively.